Vyral/base-template/_posts/2018-06-06-what-happens-when-you-work-without-a-buyer-agency.md

 {% include youtube.html %}

-Today, I’m back with the fourth part in my buyer agency and exclusivity series.
+Today I’m back with the fourth part of my buyer agency and exclusivity series.
 For this installment, I’ll be talking about what happens when you work without an agency.

 **The good news is that you aren’t obligated to work with any particular agent, but the bad news is that this means no one is obligated to work with you.**